 While working with the Archbishop, my focus was working to inspire young people to become change makers for peace.
 I developed and launched youth programs that focused on reshaping conversations on peace, equality and forgiveness.

-I left the Archbishop's foundation to become the founding Executive Director of the Human Thread Foundation, an international nonprofit organization started by acclaimed humanitarian photographer, Lisa Kristine.
-Our mission is to educate the public and build awareness about human dignity and human trafficking through exhibitions and educational programs.
+I left the Archbishop's foundation to become the founding Executive Director of the Human Thread Foundation (HTF), an international nonprofit organization inspired by the work of acclaimed humanitarian photographer, Lisa Kristine.
+HTF's mission is to educate the public and build awareness about human dignity and human trafficking through exhibitions and educational programs.

 I expanded my work beyond the Human Thread Foundation to consult with other governmental and nonprofit organizations to help them optimize programming and operations for maximum success.

 I travel the world speaking to people of all ages, sharing how we can find inspiration, and then use that to be inspiring to others.
 In everything I do, I try to remember the South African concept of “ubuntu” - I am because you are, my humanity is bound up in yours, and we can only be human together.